wassimfelfel/deployment-script/README.md

 # Requirements

--Insatalling sshpass : Designed for running ssh using the mode referred to as "keyboard-interactive" password authentication, but in non-interactive mode.
+*Insatalling sshpass : Designed for running ssh using the mode referred to as "keyboard-interactive" password authentication, but in non-interactive mode.
--Creating the csv file that contains the list  of servers that you will command.This file must be saved in a table structured format:
+*Creating the csv file that contains the list  of servers that you will command.This file must be saved in a table structured format:
 EXMPLE: "@IP:LOGIN:PASSWORD".
--Create the command file that contains the commands that will be executed on the remote servers.
+*Create the command file that contains the commands that will be executed on the remote servers.